Second Industrial Revolution: United States

-Employment distribution

-In the early 1900s there was a disparity between the levels of employment seen in the northern and southern United States.
-On average, states in the North had both a higher population, and a higher rate of employment than states in the South.
-The higher rate of employment is easily seen by considering the 1909 rates of employment compared to the populations of each state in the 1910 census.
-This difference was most notable in the states with the largest populations, such as New York and Pennsylvania.
-Each of these states had roughly 5 percent more of the total US workforce than would be expected given their populations.
-Conversely, the states in the South with the best actual rates of employment, North Carolina and Georgia, had roughly 2 percent less of the workforce than one would expect from their population.
-When the averages of all southern states and all northern states are taken, the trend holds with the North over-performing by about 2 percent, and the South under-performing by about 1 percent.

 Germany

 The German Empire came to rival Britain as Europe's primary industrial nation during this period.
 Since Germany industrialized later, it was able to model its factories after those of Britain, thus making more efficient use of its capital and avoiding legacy methods in its leap to the envelope of technology.
 Germany invested more heavily than the British in research, especially in chemistry, motors and electricity.
 The German concern system (known as Konzerne), being significantly concentrated, was able to make more efficient use of capital.
-Germany was not weighted down with an expensive worldwide empire that needed defense.
+Germany was not weighed down with an expensive worldwide empire that needed defense.
 Following Germany's annexation of Alsace-Lorraine in 1871, it absorbed parts of what had been France's industrial base.

 By 1900 the German chemical industry dominated the world market for synthetic dyes.
 The three major firms BASF, Bayer and Hoechst produced several hundred different dyes, along with the five smaller firms.
 In 1913 these eight firms produced almost 90 percent of the world supply of dyestuffs, and sold about 80 percent of their production abroad.
 The three major firms had also integrated upstream into the production of essential raw materials and they began to expand into other areas of chemistry such as pharmaceuticals, photographic film, agricultural chemicals and electrochemical.
 Top-level decision-making was in the hands of professional salaried managers, leading Chandler to call the German dye companies "the world's first truly managerial industrial enterprises".
 There were many spin offs from research—such as the pharmaceutical industry, which emerged from chemical research.